Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Conclusion

 By analyzing the excitation spectrum of the homogeneous gas, we have demonstrated that elliptic microwave shielding leads to fully anisotropic superfluidity, where the speed of sound differs along all three spatial directions.
 This effect arises from azimuthal symmetry breaking in the effective interaction and represents a key departure from the cylindrically symmetric behavior of atomic dipolar gases.
 The directional dependence of the superfluid response suggests a pathway to realizing molecular quantum sensors with tunable anisotropy, enabling enhanced sensitivity to external perturbations in specific directions.
 This opens up exciting possibilities for gyroscopic or inertial sensing applications.

 To investigate roton physics and the onset of supersolidity, we developed a quasi-one-dimensional theory for the excitation spectrum in the presence of transverse confinement.
-This approach allows us to analytically and numerically track the emergence of roton minima in finite geometries.
+This approach allows us to track the emergence of roton minima in finite geometries.
 We find that increasing the ellipticity of the microwave polarization can reliably trigger roton softening and the spontaneous breaking of translational symmetry.
-These results are consistent with recent experimental observations in systems employing double microwave shielding \cite{zhang2025observation}.
+These results are consistent with recent experimental observations in systems employing double-microwave shielding \cite{zhang2025observation}.

 Interestingly, our results suggest that the order of the transition from a superfluid to a supersolid phase depends sensitively on the ellipticity parameter.
 At small ellipticity, the transition appears sharp and possibly first-order, while at larger ellipticity, it becomes continuous.
 This behavior implies that the nature of the phase transition can be tuned by adjusting the polarization of the microwave shielding.
 From an experimental standpoint, accessing the supersolid phase via a continuous transition is advantageous, as it minimizes heating and preserves coherence across the system---conditions that are essential for the robust preparation of molecular supersolids.